majd604/hungry-flutter-app/README.md

 - Managing local data using SharedPreferences
 - Building scalable and maintainable UI in Flutter

-## Tech Stack
-- Flutter
-- REST API
-- Dio
-- SharedPreferences
+---

-## Notes
+## ⚠️ Notes

-- API used for demo/testing purposes, performance may vary (free/public API).
+- The API used is for demo/testing purposes (public/free API)
+- Some features like order history are simulated